HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/ddc/integrating_voltmx_foundry/index.md

     ![](../../../assets/WCM_Content_Template.png "Add Content Template.")

 2. Add `Name`, `Display title` and `Description` with suggested name `Volt MX Content Template`.
-Once you have created your presentation template you have to set this as the default presentation template `Volt MX data presentation template`.
+Once you have created your presentation template, you have to set this as the default presentation template `Volt MX data presentation template`.

     ![](../../../assets/WCM_Create_Content_Template.png "Create Content Template and select its attribute.")